Cloud security

 GCP security seeks to protect assets hosted on the Google Cloud Platform.
 The scope of security policies varies depending on each user’s cloud architecture.
 For example, if you use a single SaaS service, security mainly relates to access control to that individual app.
 But if you use a PaaS solution, security must apply across the infrastructure stack.

 GCP users face a range of security challenges.
-Here are some critical issues you will likely face when following GCP security best practices.
+Here are some critical issues that you are likely to face when following GCP security best practices.

-The flexibility of GCP makes it popular with cloud architects.
+GCP's flexibility makes it popular with cloud architects.
 But flexibility comes with a price: confused and complex visibility.
-Cloud assets can come online and disappear within hours.
-Security teams may not know when app configurations change.
+Cloud assets can come online and disappear within hours, and security teams may not know when app configurations change.
 Keeping track of cloud-based assets can become extremely difficult.

-Tracking threats and applying security controls is impossible without strong visibility.
+One of the most important GCP best practices is maintaining strong visibility.
+Tracking threats and applying security controls is impossible without it.
 You cannot secure apps that change constantly.
 Environments with poorly controlled user privileges can spiral out of control, creating huge surfaces for data thieves to exploit.

 Over-provisioned users pose a critical threat to cloud environments.
 If attackers gain the credentials of over-provisioned users, they can access confidential data, change app settings, and compromise cloud performance.
 Watertight access control is essential.